 Only research can lead to better treatments and eventually the cause and cure for Parkinson's disease (PD).
-This is the primary mission of the OHSU Parkinson Center of Oregon (PCO).
+This is the primary mission of the OHSU Parkinson Center.
 But we can't do it alone.

 Our success in developing new drugs and treatments for PD depends on people like you.
 We count on volunteers who have PD to participate in our research studies.

-At any given time there are approximately 15 studies recruiting volunteers at the OHSU PCO.
+At any given time there are approximately 15 studies recruiting volunteers at the OHSU Parkinson Center.
 Studies cover a wide range of healthcare issues in Parkinson's disease (PD).